kevinmorris1/Kevin-Morris-Portfolio/Projects/Baltimore Crime Analysis/README.md

 # Baltimore City Crime Analysis

-This project is centered around crime data supplied by the City of Baltimore.
+This project folder is centered around the analysis of and vizualization techniques for crime data supplied by the City of Baltimore.